Murder of Ján Kuciak: Background

-Death
+Assassination

 At the time of his death, Kuciak was 27 years old.
 He lived in the village of Veľká Mača, about 65 km (40 miles) east of the capital Bratislava.
 On the morning of 26 February 2018, police were called to his home by family members after the couple had not answered phone calls for more than four days.
 Kuciak's fiancée, Martina Kušnírová, usually spoke with her mother on a daily basis.
 Her mother stated that she last spoke with her daughter in the afternoon of 21 February.
 When she tried to contact her again that evening, there was no reply.
 The family stated that Kušnírová's cellphone appeared to switch off three days later, probably due to a dead battery.

 Police entering the house found Kuciak and Kušnírová shot dead.
 Kuciak had been shot twice in the chest, while Kušnírová had been shot once in the head from the front.
 Both were shot at close range with a 9 mm caliber handgun.
 There was no evidence of a struggle and nothing appeared to have been stolen.
 Police found two empty cartridges at the crime scene as well as several unused bullets.
 The murders were initially believed to have been committed some time between 22 and 25 February, but were subsequently suspected to have taken place in the evening of 21 February.